 Search for RI’s diverse groups of butterflies and “odonata” (dragonflies and damselflies) using RI Natural History Survey’s most recent checklists: Checklist of RI Butterflies ~ Checklist of RI Dragonflies & Damselflies

-Please stay on marked trails.
 Rules of the trail are posted at each trail head kiosk, included below, and printed on the trail map.
+Visitors are encouraged to stay on marked trails and remain socially distanced from other hikers encountered on the trail.

 Submit trail observations here.